Lead Poisoning Prevention

 - Get the Facts: Learn how to prevent lead poisoning.

-- Parents: Fact Sheet from the CDC
+- Parents: Fact sheet from the Virginia Department of Health

-- Kids: "Ethan's House Gets Healthier" Coloring Book
+- Kids: "Ethan's House Gets Healthier" coloring book

 About Lead – Fairfax County